SteveKola/mlh-localhost-github/ck2rs87gg00frj1s1ohl4dli4.md

 ### The Hard Start

 I joined the YouTube classes and oh boy!
 My battles started.
-No one warned me that ML is 70% percent Maths/Statistics, 30% Computer Science.
+I knew already that ML is 70% percent Maths/Statistics, 30% Computer Science.
+But I never realized the full implication until I started.

 The classes were heavily based on calculations.
 I've always preferred practicals than theories.

 I decided on supplementing my learning resources with Udemy courses.
 It was a disaster.
 There are lots of good courses on Udemy.
 And there are lots of crappy ones, too.